[EN] Multiobjective Optimization

 The source codes for this lesson (package

-evolution.multi) contain a simple implementation of NSGA-II (this implementation works only for two-objective problems).
-The implementation required a few hacks in our library.
+multi.py in Python) contain a simple implementation of NSGA-II (this implementation works only for two-objective problems).
+The Java implementation required a few hacks in our library.

 MultiRealIndividualwas added, it contains multiple objective function values, it also has the number of its non-dominated front and the value of secondary sorting criteria (ssc).